Unforgettable light show & traditions

 Before the game takes place, there's a marvelous parade in historical costume along the Lungarni (how the streets along the Arno river are commonly called) with over 700 people dressed up in 16th-century costumes.
 If you are looking for more details about the competition read our detailed article.

 Just a reminder that all of these events are very popular and draw thousands of visitors every year: if you plan to attend any of them, keep in mind that the city will be crowded and traffic will be extremely chaotic.
-If you plan to stay longer than just one night, think ahead and reserve early, especially if you would like to attend both the Luminara and the Regatta Take a look at this page that offers special deals and accommodations.
+If you plan to stay longer than just one night, think ahead and reserve early, especially if you would like to attend both the Luminara and the Regatta Take a look at this page that offers accommodations in Pisa.

 In addition, try to plan on using public transport if you can: Pisa is very well connected to the most important Tuscan destinations by train.
 On the 16th & 17th, the RFI local transport services organize a special train in the direction of Florence with stops at Cascina, Pontedera, San Miniato, Empoli.
 Departing at 1.15 am.
 The final destination is Florence Santa Maria Novella, arriving around 2:30 am.